 If you haven’t used your furnace in a while you may notice a strange smell when you kick it on for the first time that year.
 In most cases, that strange smell can be attributed to a little bit of build-up of dirt, debris, and dust.
 Dust happens and thankfully you should be able to avoid these smells by scheduling maintenance before you start up your furnace each year so a technician can make sure everything is clean and ready to go.

 However, if you’ve been running your furnace throughout winter and you discover that you are noticing another strange smell, you should pay close attention.

-If it smells like gas or sulfur, you need to shut down your furnace and call for furnace repair in Buford, GA immediately.
+If it smells like gas or sulfur, you need to shut down your furnace and call for furnace repair in Winder, GA immediately.

 Here is why.

 So what might be causing the smell of gas?
 The short answer is a gas leak.
 The full explanation however, involves your furnace.
 Over time, a certain part of your furnace may begin to wear out and crack.
 This will lead to a leak that allows gas into your home.
 Thankfully, while gas normally doesn’t smell, many providers now infuse their supply with certain elements that create the tell-tale gas or “rotten egg” smell to alert you that there is gas in the air.

 Why the Smell of Gas is a Problem

 If you are smelling gas in the home, it isn’t surprising that there is a problem at hand.
 The issue here is two-fold though.
 These are your problems:

 - Your furnace has a cracked heat exchanger.
 The gas is likely to be coming from the heat exchanger in your furnace.
 This can negatively impact your furnace’s ability to heat your home and wastes fuel which costs you money.